 Priya and Hannah are commended in the Collaborative Challenge on Young Poets Network, with their poetry/collage piece Confession.

 Jack and Daniel are commended in the collaborative challenge on Young Poets Network, with their piece of music and poetry, ‘The perfect caress has a velocity of three centimetres per second’.

 Ellora and Hannah are commended in the collaborative challenge on Young Poets Network, with their zine A Tale of Two Counties.

 The writers and artists in group are commended in the collaborative challenge on Young Poets Network, with their zine Bad Vibes Only.

 Lauren and Simran are the third-prize winners in the collaborative challenge on Young Poets Network, with their song ‘Wings’.

-The writers and artists in group are the first-prize winners in the collaborative challenge on Young Poets Network, with their zine Anime Boyz.
+The writers and artists in this group are the first-prize winners in the collaborative challenge on Young Poets Network, with their zine Anime Boyz.

 Kia and Miles are the second-prize winners in the collaborative challenge on Young Poets Network, with their music and poetry piece ‘cassie and the flood’.

 for Chioma Ubogagu Good God!
 Watch her, how she swallows the crowd-song, how boldly she strikes the pitch’s borders with her toes, warping the white lines, the way she knows to reduce each sun in the stadium lights to a ball, how she kicks into the midst of each fiery […]

 Swift and agile Sleek and prehensile – Skittering across bark And as dexterously over brick – Squirrel.
 The arch survivor – A thief in woodland A bandit of suburbia, Beautiful peanut pirate.
 You skim the rigging of Rotary washing lines And old telephone wires: Your sail-tail A Spinnaker of balance – A back garden acrobat. […]